russhwolf/multiplatform-settings/README.md

 The listener APIs make use of the Kotlin `@Experimental` annotation.
 All usages must be marked with `@ExperimentalListener` or `@UseExperimental(ExperimentalListener::class)`.

 ## Project Structure
-The library logic lives in the `common`, `android`, and `ios` modules.
-The common module holds `expect` declarations for the `Settings` class, which can persist values of the `Int`, `Long`, `String`, `Float`, `Double`, and `Boolean` types.
-It also holds property delegate wrappers and other operator functions for cleaner syntax and usage.
+The library logic lives in the `commonMain`, `androidMain`, and `iosMain` sources.
+The common source holds the `Settings` interface and an `expect` implementation called `PlatformSettings`.
+These expose apis for persisting values of the `Int`, `Long`, `String`, `Float`, `Double`, and `Boolean` types.
+The common source also holds property delegate wrappers and other operator functions for cleaner syntax and usage.
 The android and ios modules then hold `actual` declarations, delegating to `SharedPreferences` or `NSUserDefaults`.

 Some simple unit tests are defined which can be run via `./gradlew test`.
 These use Robolectric on Android to mock out the android-specific behavior, and use the ios simulator to run the native tests.

 There is also a sample project to demonstrate usage, which is configured as a separate IDEA/gradle project in the `sample` directory.
-It includes a `shared` module with `common`, `android`, and `ios` submodules, to demo a shared logic layer consuming the library.
-The `app-android` module consumes `shared:android` and provides an Android UI.
-The `shared:ios` module produces a framework which is then consumed by an Xcode project in the `app-ios` directory, which defines iOS UI in the usual way.
+It includes a `shared` module with common and platform sources, to demo a shared logic layer consuming the library.
+The `app-android` module consumes `shared` and provides an Android UI.
+The `app-ios` directory holds an Xcode project which builds an iOS app in the usual way, consuming a framework produced by `shared`.

- The `shared:common` module includes some simple unit tests to demonstrate a way to mock out the `Settings` interface when testing code that interacts with it.
-The `shared:android` and `shared:ios` modules include gradle configuration to run these tests on each respective platform.
+ The `shared` module includes some simple unit tests in common code to demonstrate a way to mock out the `Settings` interface when testing code that interacts with it.

 ## License